kvutien/Project-Machu-Picchu-2020/Pepito/README.md

   + (**done**) Have a circuit breaker design pattern and at least one other design pattern in Module 10 Lesson 1
   + (**done**) Have security features to protect against at least two attack vectors outlined in Module 9 Lesson 3
   + (**done**) Use a library (`SafeMath.sol`, `EthPM`, etc.) or extend another contract
-* (not yet) Have at least 5 tests for each smart contract
+* (in progress) Today 8 tests working for 2 smart contracts, 4 tests not working
 * (not yet) Smart contract should be deployed to a testnet

 ## Frontend